rust-embedded/discovery/microbit/src/03-setup/verify.md

 # chip = "nrf51822"
 ```

-If you are working with the micro:bit v2 board uncomment the first , for the v1
+If you are working with the micro:bit v2 board uncomment the first, for the v1
 uncomment the second variant.

 Next run one of these commands: